 The South Western edge tool hook types are distinctive, and tend to have a more pronounced curved beak or nose than most others, often ending in a blunt, cropped end.
 Another common feature is a notch in the blade just by the handle.
 This feature is often considered a mystery:- why is it there, how did it originate?
 The only light I can throw on this is that a few 20th C photographs show hedgers using a leather guard or boot (sometimes literally an old item of footwear) around the hook's handle, secured through the toe at the notch, and at the boot's heel with a ring on the end of the hook's tang - which tends to explain the ring as a feature too.
 For a good example see page 2 of Devon Hedges - details on my Reading page.

-Note that in the images below most of the tools have new ash handles fitted, as older billhooks that I find almost always seem to have missing/very decayed/completely inappropriate handles.
+Note that in the images below many of the tools have new ash handles fitted, as older billhooks that I find almost always seem to have missing/very decayed/completely inappropriate handles.
 Perhaps not surprising for tools that may be 100 years old.
 Replacement handles are based on traditional forms, or catalogue images.

 image of Morris billhook